 Now we can create the environment by parsing the allocator, error and log

-+to axutil_env_create_with_error_log()
++to axutil_env_create_with_error_log() function.

 axutil_env_t *env = NULL;